-- When your glucose levels are low, such as when you haven't eaten in a while, the liver breaks down the stored glycogen into glucose to keep your glucose levels within a normal range.
+- When glucose levels are low, such as when you haven't eaten in a while, the liver breaks down the stored glycogen into glucose.
+This keeps glucose levels within a typical range.

-In type 1 diabetes, there's no insulin to let glucose into the cells, so sugar builds up in your bloodstream.
+In type 1 diabetes, there's no insulin to let glucose into the cells.
+Because of this, sugar builds up in the bloodstream.
 This can cause life-threatening complications.

-Some known risk factors for type 1 diabetes include:
+Some factors that can raise your risk for type 1 diabetes include:

 - Family history.
-Anyone with a parent or sibling with type 1 diabetes has a slightly increased risk of developing the condition.
+Anyone with a parent or sibling with type 1 diabetes has a slightly higher risk of developing the condition.

 - Genetics.
-The presence of certain genes indicates an increased risk of developing type 1 diabetes.
+Having certain genes increases the risk of developing type 1 diabetes.

 - Geography.
-The incidence of type 1 diabetes tends to increase as you travel away from the equator.
+The number of people who have type 1 diabetes tends to be higher as you travel away from the equator.

 - Age.
-Although type 1 diabetes can appear at any age, it appears at two noticeable peaks.
-The first peak occurs in children between 4 and 7 years old, and the second is in children between 10 and 14 years old.
+Type 1 diabetes can appear at any age, but it appears at two noticeable peaks.
+The first peak occurs in children between 4 and 7 years old.
+The second is in children between 10 and 14 years old.

-Over time, type 1 diabetes complications can affect major organs in your body, including heart, blood vessels, nerves, eyes and kidneys.
-Maintaining a normal blood sugar level can dramatically reduce the risk of many complications.
+Over time, type 1 diabetes complications can affect major organs in the body.
+These organs include the heart, blood vessels, nerves, eyes and kidneys.
+Having a normal blood sugar level can lower the risk of many complications.

 - Heart and blood vessel disease.
-Diabetes dramatically increases your risk of various cardiovascular problems, including coronary artery disease with chest pain (angina), heart attack, stroke, narrowing of the arteries (atherosclerosis) and high blood pressure.
+Diabetes increases the risk of some problems with the heart and blood vessels.
+These include coronary artery disease with chest pain (angina), heart attack, stroke, narrowing of the arteries (atherosclerosis) and high blood pressure.

-Damage to the nerves that affect the gastrointestinal tract can cause problems with nausea, vomiting, diarrhea or constipation.
+Damage to the nerves that affect the digestive system can cause problems with nausea, vomiting, diarrhea or constipation.
 For men, erectile dysfunction may be an issue.

 - Kidney damage (nephropathy).
-The kidneys contain millions of tiny blood vessel clusters that filter waste from your blood.
-Diabetes can damage this delicate filtering system.
-Severe damage can lead to kidney failure or irreversible end-stage kidney disease, which requires dialysis or a kidney transplant.
+The kidneys have millions of tiny blood vessels that keep waste from entering the blood.
+Diabetes can damage this system.
+Severe damage can lead to kidney failure or end-stage kidney disease that can't be reversed.
+End-stage kidney disease needs to be treated with mechanical filtering of the kidneys (dialysis) or a kidney transplant.

 - Eye damage.
-Diabetes can damage the blood vessels of the retina (diabetic retinopathy), potentially causing blindness.
+Diabetes can damage the blood vessels in the retina (part of the eye that senses light) (diabetic retinopathy).
+This could cause blindness.
 Diabetes also increases the risk of other serious vision conditions, such as cataracts and glaucoma.

 - Foot damage.
-Nerve damage in the feet or poor blood flow to the feet increases the risk of various foot complications.
-Left untreated, cuts and blisters can become serious infections that may ultimately require toe, foot or leg amputation.
+Nerve damage in the feet or poor blood flow to the feet increases the risk of some foot complications.
+Left untreated, cuts and blisters can become serious infections.
+These infections may need to be treated with toe, foot or leg removal (amputation).

 - Skin and mouth conditions.
-Diabetes may leave you more susceptible to infections of the skin and mouth, including bacterial and fungal infections.
+Diabetes may leave you more prone to infections of the skin and mouth.
+These include bacterial and fungal infections.
 Gum disease and dry mouth also are more likely.

 - Pregnancy complications.
-High blood sugar levels can be dangerous for both the mother and the baby.
+High blood sugar levels can be dangerous for both the parent and the baby.
 The risk of miscarriage, stillbirth and birth defects increases when diabetes isn't well-controlled.
-For the mother, diabetes increases the risk of diabetic ketoacidosis, diabetic eye problems (retinopathy), pregnancy-induced high blood pressure and preeclampsia.
+For the parent, diabetes increases the risk of diabetic ketoacidosis, diabetic eye problems (retinopathy), pregnancy-induced high blood pressure and preeclampsia.

 Diagnostic tests include:

 - Glycated hemoglobin (A1C) test.
-This blood test indicates your average blood sugar level for the past two to three months.
-It measures the percentage of blood sugar attached to the oxygen-carrying protein in red blood cells (hemoglobin).
-The higher your blood sugar levels, the more hemoglobin you'll have with sugar attached.
-An A1C level of 6.5 percent or higher on two separate tests indicates diabetes.
+This blood test shows your average blood sugar level for the past 2 to 3 months.
+It measures the amount of blood sugar attached to the oxygen-carrying protein in red blood cells (hemoglobin).
+The higher the blood sugar levels, the more hemoglobin you'll have with sugar attached.
+An A1C level of 6.5% or higher on two separate tests means you have diabetes.

 - Random blood sugar test.
-A blood sample will be taken at a random time and may be confirmed by repeat testing.
+A blood sample will be taken at a random time and may be confirmed by additional tests.
 Blood sugar values are expressed in milligrams per deciliter (mg/dL) or millimoles per liter (mmol/L).
-Regardless of when you last ate, a random blood sugar level of 200 mg/dL (11.1 mmol/L) or higher suggests diabetes, especially when coupled with any of the signs and symptoms of diabetes, such as frequent urination and extreme thirst.
+No matter when you last ate, a random blood sugar level of 200 mg/dL (11.1 mmol/L) or higher suggests diabetes.

-If you're diagnosed with diabetes, your doctor may also run blood tests to check for autoantibodies that are common in type 1 diabetes.
-These tests help your doctor distinguish between type 1 and type 2 diabetes when the diagnosis is uncertain.
+If you're diagnosed with diabetes, your provider may also run blood tests.
+These will check for autoantibodies that are common in type 1 diabetes.
+The tests help your provider decide between type 1 and type 2 diabetes when the diagnosis isn't certain.
 The presence of ketones — byproducts from the breakdown of fat — in your urine also suggests type 1 diabetes, rather than type 2.

 After the diagnosis

-You'll regularly visit your doctor to discuss diabetes management.
-During these visits, the doctor will check your A1C levels.
-Your target A1C goal may vary depending on your age and various other factors, but the American Diabetes Association generally recommends that A1C levels be below 7 percent, which translates to an estimated average glucose of 154 mg/dL (8.5 mmol/L).
+You'll regularly visit your provider to talk about managing your diabetes.
+During these visits, the provider will check your A1C levels.
+Your target A1C goal may vary depending on your age and various other factors.
+The American Diabetes Association generally recommends that A1C levels be below 7%, or an average glucose level of about 154 mg/dL (8.5 mmol/L).

-In addition to the A1C test, the doctor will also take blood and urine samples periodically to check your cholesterol levels, thyroid function, liver function and kidney function.
-The doctor will also examine you to assess your blood pressure and will check the sites where you test your blood sugar and deliver insulin.
+Your provider will also take blood and urine samples.
+They will use these samples to check cholesterol levels, as well as thyroid, liver and kidney function.
+Your provider will also take your blood pressure and check the sites where you test your blood sugar and deliver insulin.